Scottsdale, Arizona: Retail

-One Scottsdale, a collaboration between Macerich and DMB Associates, aims to be the next luxury retail center for the Phoenix area.
+One Scottsdale, a multi-use development by DMB Associates, aims to be the next luxury retail center serving the North Scottsdale area.
 In a 3 mile radius, the center sees an average household income of $110,292, and its 10 mi zone has more households earning over $100,000 than several famous retail destinations, including Bal Harbour, Naples, Aspen, and The Hamptons.

 Palmeraie, a 300000 sqft, outdoor mixed-use project planned for the SWC of Indian Bend and Scottsdale Rds, has already received commitments from Hermès, Yves Saint Laurent, and John Varvatos.

 Arts and culture

 The city has an annual Scottsdale Arts Festival.

 The highest concentrations of galleries, studios and museums that are open to the public are in Downtown Scottsdale.
 Its Scottsdale Arts District can be segmented into three distinct districts.
-The largest is the Scottsdale Main Street Arts District, home to the largest and most diverse collection of styles and genres, the more contemporary Marshall Way Arts District, and the more touristy and western-themed Old Town district, which has the Scottsdale Museum of Contemporary Art.
+The largest is the Scottsdale Main Street Arts District, home to the largest and most diverse collection of styles and genres, the more contemporary Marshall Way Arts District, and the more touristy and western-themed Old Town district, which has the Scottsdale Museum of Contemporary Art (also known as SMoCA).
 The popular Scottsdale Artwalk is held weekly, every Thursday evening.

-Scottsdale's affluent culture has been depicted by shows such as MTV's My Super Sweet 16, which filmed an episode in the area in 2006, and by the short-lived CBS reality show Tuesday Night Book Club.Rose, Jaimee.
-"Welcome to Marissa's world."
-Arizona Republic.
-April 26, 2006.
-Retrieved on July 6, 2006.
+Scottsdale's affluent culture has been depicted by shows such as MTV's My Super Sweet 16, which filmed an episode in the area in 2006, and by the short-lived CBS reality show Tuesday Night Book Club.